sarahciston/codingcare/posts/guide.md

 ## Man(ifest)ual (manualifesto) & what this pocket guide isn't

 This guide is not a manifesto, as much as I love a manifesto.
-Johanna Hedva says, "a manifesto is only ever a document that reaches too far, that speculates too impossibly, and that the only use a manifesto can have is to lay bare why it cannot be manifested, to open itself to all the ways its un-manifestation shapes the world" [@hedvaWhyItTaking2022] – yet here I document what we've actually put in the world, alongside what we hope to.
+Johanna Hedva says, "a manifesto is only ever a document that reaches too far, that speculates too impossibly, and that the only use a manifesto can have is to lay bare why it cannot be manifested, to open itself to all the ways its un-manifestation shapes the world" [-@hedvaWhyItTaking2022] – yet here I document what we've actually put in the world, alongside what we hope to.
 Code Collective exists because I believe it is incredibly easy to have communities like this, and I am not the only one.
 Like code itself, and Code Collective, this guide strives to bring the "impossible" into the "real world" now – as a proposition toward how it can be entirely possible, present, liveable, and thriving.
 Anarchists call this "prefiguration" but we can just call it fun.
 And so the pocket guide exists somewhere between a manifesto and a manual.
 Make of it what you will; I hope you do!

 [Back to Table of Contents](#top)

 # 1. We create who we are together

 >"What I like about code collective is that it's a community of friends as well as resources.
 That's where I can feel like we're all going on a journey of learning and discovery together."
-><footer>-Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science</footer>
+><footer>–Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science</footer>

 Code Collective is a self-organizing community of artists, makers, students, people from all backgrounds——especially including those who have not done much or any coding before.
 We meet regularly to develop our programming practices in a flexible, co-working, co-learning setting.